moqui/HiveMind/WikiSpace/DEMO.md

 ### HiveMind Wiki

+* implement Moqui screen tree element, use in wiki.xml
 * add URL path support for page attachments instead of plain transition with form parameters

 * generate PDF from wiki source